Kubernetes Checks Reference¶

 Section Mapping: YAML to Report Tabs¶

-Each check includes a Section value in its YAML.
+Each check includes a section value in its YAML.
 This table shows how those values map to the tabs in the HTML report:

 | YAML Section Value | Report Tab Name |